zengwenjie128/zengwenjie128/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+#### - 🌱 I have graduated from Shenzhen Middle School in 2019
-#### - 🌱 I’m currently studying at Huazhong University of Science and Technology
+#### - 😄 I’m currently studying at Huazhong University of Science and Technology
 #### - I'm currious about machine learning,mathematics
 #### - 😄 Happy life and make progress every day